biblequiz/BibleQuiz.com/_pages/history/2000/nationals.md

     * David Masha
     * George Ukomadu
     * Nathaniel McFarland
+* **Preliminaries**:
+  * Round 1: Won against Cornerstone A/G, Fremont, NC 115 to 70
+  * Round 2: Lost to Cedar Park A/G #2, Bothell, WA 15 to 180
+  * Round 3: Won against Rochester A/G, Rochester, MN 170 to 30
+  * Round 4: Won against First A/G, East Lansing, MI 150 to 115
+  * Round 5: Won against Dixon A/G, Dixon, MO 175 to 45
+  * Round 6: Won against Expressway A/G, Buffalo, NY 120 to 110
+  * Round 7: Won against First A/G, Aurora, CO 320 to 10
 * **Round Robin**:
   * Round 1: Won against Central A/G, Springfield, MO 165 to 65
   * Round 2: Lost to Expressway A/G, Buffalo Park, NY 70 to 100